bobdavies2000/OpenCVB/README.md

 -   Gravity and horizon vectors are now available in the image coordinates.
     -   See example below to see what it looks like.
     -   The IMU code is now simplified and more responsive.
--   RedCloud_Core and Flood_Basics are now more stable and accurate.
+-   RedCloud_Basics and Flood_Basics are now more stable and accurate.
     -   Removing contours before flooding helped isolate cells better.
     -   RedCloud cell statistics can now be shown any time.
         -   See global option labelled ‘Display Cell stats’.